cville/conduct/README.md

-# Charlottesville Community Code of Conduct (CCCoC)
+# Charlottesville Community Code of Conduct

 ## The Short Version

 Mission.
 We are dedicated to providing a safe, inclusive, and accessible experience for _everyone_.
 Simply by joining the community, you belong in it, and so does the next person.

 Purpose.
-The CCCoC describes how individuals committed to creating an inclusive experience must comport themselves.
-The code defines and sanctions misconduct for the sake of the full community; adherence allows each participant to be welcome and to feel empowered to contribute fully.
+The code of conduct describes how individuals committed to creating an inclusive experience must comport themselves.
+It defines and sanctions misconduct for the sake of the full community; adherence allows each participant to be welcome and to feel empowered to contribute fully.
 This code of conduct is about behavior _in context_.
 Behavior which is acceptable in some settings may not be appropriate in the context of the full community.

 Expections.
 Members of our community demonstrate respect toward all other members and behave, while in virtual or in-person community spaces, without prejudice, discrimination, or threat.

 Exhortations.
 Welcome others to participate.
 Show restraint when discussing controversial topics, allow pauses for others to join the conversation, react with a collaborative and inviting posture, help guide what is considered on- and off-topic, and be on-topic when adding to the discussion.

 For more information.
 Specific forms of misconduct are named within the table of contents.
-Other sections in this document indicate how to interpret conduct and implement the code.
+Other sections in this document indicate how to interpret conduct and implement the code of conduct.

 ## Useful Phone Numbers